dailypips/suninf.github.com/_posts/2013-11-6-move-constructor-in-chrome.md

 b:
 5 6

-Thus, the content of a has moved to b.
+Thus,  we see that the content of a has moved to b.